-- YoY or Year on Year, the company’s revenue and profit should be growing at a sustainable rate with expenses of the company remaining either same or decreasing in some rare cases.
+- YoY or Year on Year, the company’s revenue and profit should be growing at a sustainable rate with expenses of the company remaining either the same or decreasing in some rare cases.
 An exception can be there like the COVID year.

 - EPS or Earning Per Share should be growing YoY.
 We are using the annual time frame because we are not going to sell our securities within a year to two unless some serious negative changes are seen in the company.

 - P/E or Price-to-Earning should be low compared to the industry it belongs in.
 Low P/E doesn’t always mean the stock is cheap.
-P/E of a Cement company should never be compared with the P/E of an FMCG company.
+The P/E of a Cement company should never be compared with the P/E of an FMCG company.

-- PEG Ratio or P/E-to-Growth Ratio and EV/EBITDA or Enterprise Value- to-EBITDA ratio is far more important than just P/E ratio.
+- PEG Ratio or P/E-to-Growth Ratio and EV/EBITDA or Enterprise Value- to-EBITDA ratio is far more important than just the P/E ratio.

 - The company should be maintaining a good profit margin.
-It is dangerous to invest in a company which is involved in a sector where margins are razor-thin.
+It is dangerous to invest in a company that is involved in a sector where margins are razor-thin.
 Single mismanagement can make the company a loss-making one.

 - Promoters holding should be significant.
-Though Securities and Exchange Board of India or SEBI has limited the amount of ownership a company’s promoter can have on the company, a well-intended and shareholder-friendly promoter circle will either maintain their ownership to the prescribed limit or very near to the limit.
-Low promoter holding can sometimes mean that the promoters themselves are not even confident on the company.
+Though the Securities and Exchange Board of India or SEBI has limited the amount of ownership a company’s promoter can have on the company, a well-intended and shareholder-friendly promoter circle will either maintain their ownership to the prescribed limit or very near to the limit.
+Low promoter holding can sometimes mean that the promoters themselves are not even confident in the company.
 Again, exceptions are there like ITC, which has ZERO promoter holding.
 Your job is to know the reason in case you see low promoter holding.
-Goverment and Big Institutional holding is a major plus point.
+Government and Big Institutional holding is a major plus point.

 - Lastly, the company should have a healthy dividend history.
 Numbers on the paper can be made to look fancy using creative accounting, but it is hard to fake using real currency.
 Again be careful while hunting dividends.
 If a company is taking debt to pay its shareholders – BIG RED FLAG! 🚩

 If the Dividend Payout Ratio is unnaturally high or in other words, if the YoY EPS or Earning Per Share is Rs.
 10 and the company is paying its shareholders an annual dividend of Rs.
-8 then it should be a point concern.
+8 then it should be a point of concern.
 Exceptions are there, like ITC.
-We have discussed why ITC started paying such high dividend in this article.
+We have discussed why ITC started paying such a high dividend in this article.

 Bookmark the Page if You Need to Revisit these Points Later.

-These are only a few parameters among many others which too should be researched and analyzed upon if you want to double your money in the stock market.
+These are only a few parameters among many others which too should be researched and analyzed if you want to double your money in the stock market.